 The app was designed to be deleted because it either works or something better.
 But as they say in their commercials, they’re confident that it works and will connect two strangers into becoming partners for the long term.
 So unlike Tinder or other of the entries here, Hinge is designed for long-term relationships and not just hookups and flings.
 Also, unlike the other entries here, Hinge does not have swipe shopping.
 Like Badoo, Hinge hinges on honesty.

 Creating a complete, honest profile is important as Hinge will match people and encourage them as much as possible to meet in person.
-To kick things off or break the ice between two profiles, users are asked to enter conversation prompts on their profiles that interested parties can answer as part of the bio.
+Users are requested to add conversation starters or icebreakers on their profiles so that interested people may respond to them as part of the bio.

 Another good Hinge feature is that users don’t have to pay Hinge to see who likes them.
 It’s completely free, which pushes people to connect even easier.
 However, Hinge will ask for plenty of personal information to keep things honest.
 So persons who have an air of mystery about them might not like this app.